impossibledreams/wc-external-variations/readme.txt

 Requires PHP: 5.6.0

 A WordPress plugin that adds basic support for external products to WooCommerce variations/variable products.
-In maintenance mode with no new feature development as of 03/2023.
+No longer under active development as of 03/2023.

 == Description ==
 Adds basic support for external products to WooCommerce